PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 `function <Mechanism_Base.function>` of Mechanism (or any other Component in PsyNeuLink), it is automatically "wrapped" as a `UserDefinedFunction`, a special class of PsyNeuLink `Function <Functions>` that integrates it with
-PsyNeuLink:  in addition to making its first argument available as the input to the Component to which it is assigned, it also makes its parameters available for modulation by `ModulatoryMechanisms <ModulatoryMechanism>`.
+PsyNeuLink:  in addition to making its first argument available as the input to the Component to which it is assigned, it also makes its parameters available for modulation by `ControlMechanisms <ControlMechanism>`.
 For example, notice that ``my_sinusoidal_fct`` has two other arguments, in addition to its ``input``: ``phase`` and ``amplitude``.
 As a result, the phase and amplitude of ``my_wave_mech`` can be modulated in by referencing them in the constructor of a `ControlMechanism`::